FCM seeks nominations for the GMF Council

 About the GMF Council

-Council members' work is supported by their collective, in-depth knowledge of human resources, risk management, accounting and auditing, investment and fund management, the law as it applies to organizations and funds like FCM and GMF, communications, community engagement, capacity building in the Canadian context, and other related business disciplines and practices.
+Council members' work is supported by their collective, in-depth knowledge of risk management, accounting and auditing, investment and fund management, the law as it applies to organizations and funds like FCM and GMF, communications, community engagement, capacity building in the Canadian context, and other related business disciplines and practices.

-Able to provide a balanced perspective, Council members also exhibit exceptional ethical integrity as they act in the best interests of GMF and FCM.
-They speak with one voice, are collaborative in approach, and are capable and familiar with fulfilling a governance role for the Fund and its applications, as well as providing an advisory role to FCM's National Board of Directors.
+Able to provide a balanced perspective, GMF Council members also exhibit exceptional ethical integrity as they act in the best interests of GMF and FCM.
+They speak with one voice, are collaborative in approach, and are capable and familiar with fulfilling a governance role for the Fund and its applications, as well as providing an advisory role to FCM's national Board of Directors.
 Always willing to actively and effectively listen, learn, and develop, they ask challenging questions and exercise sound judgment as they diligently apply themselves to the work of the GMF Council.
 They proactively make wise, strategic decisions that are based on proven business benchmarks and practices.

 Why serve on the GMF Council?

 The GMF Council is an integral part of a national sustainable fund that is able to invest in the "best of the best" ideas.
-Ideas that lead to fresh, innovative sustainable initiatives that result in broad knowledge transfer here in Canada and beyond.
-Council membership is an opportunity to make a contribution at a strategic level to the environment, the broader community, our planet, and to the generations that will follow.
+Ideas that lead to fresh, innovative initiatives that result in broad knowledge transfer here in Canada and beyond.
+Council membership is an opportunity to make a contribution at a strategic level to the broader community, the environment and our planet, and to the generations that will follow.
 GMF projects will challenge and inspire you as you witness the positive difference they make in communities.
 As a GMF Council member, you will have an opportunity to develop and share your professional knowledge and expertise, provide strategic leadership, and know that what you do matters.

-About the available GMF Council positions
+About the available GMF Council position

 - The depth and strength of character that are fundamental to effective boardroom culture